Effect Handlers for WebAssembly

 We are interested in Wasm engine implementations of WasmFX.

 Currently, we are working on implementing WasmFX in wasm-tools and wasmtime — the former being a toolbox for manipulating Wasm modules and latter being a production-grade engine for Wasm.
 The implementation effort is led by Daniel Hillerström and Luna Phipps-Costin.
 There is a fair amount of engineering work yet to be done, as the typed continuations proposal depends on the typed function references and exception handling proposals, both of which are yet to be implemented in wasm-tools and wasmtime.
-The tail call proposal is a nice-to-have feature that has not yet been implemented in wasmtime.
-Yangtian Zi is currently leading the implementation effort on tail calls.

 Relevant resources: